The best way to learn how to write a task is to modify one of the many examples found in the "task" folder of the NIMH ML installation directory.

 To be linked as a chain, one adapter should be an input argument of another adapter's constructor.
 The one that becomes the input argument is the child adapter and the one that takes the child adapter is the parent adapter.
 The one that is at the end of a chain (the opposite end to the tracker) is the topmost adapter and the topmost adapter becomes the argument of the create_scene function.

 All input properties of adapters should be assigned/adjusted before the create_scene function is called, because create_scene stores their initial values to reconstruct the scene for later replay.
 In addition, it is best to created all scenes before any run_scene is called so that there is not initialization delay once the task begins.
 Therefore, the prefered order of writing a scene script is:

 Adapter chains begin to work when they are called by the run_scene function in the timing script.
-Nothing is displayed until run_scene is called.
+Nothing is presented until run_scene is called.

 A scene is finished when the topmost adapter stops.
 The stop condition is different from adapter to adapter, but, when connected as a chain, only the stop condition of the topmost adapter matters.

 When programing an adapter, the child adapter can be accessed via the Adapter property of the current adapter.

 In the scene framework, adapters are linked as a chain to do complex jobs (for example, acquiring eye positions + checking eye fixation).
 In addition, multiple chains can be combined into a macro chain with aggregator adapters such as AndAdapter, OrAdapter, AllContinue and AnyContinue.
 When creating a macro chain, it is even more critical to think through what is the condition that the chain has to meet to finish the scene.